CloudReactor/aws-role-template/README.md

 This project contains two CloudFormation templates to set up CloudReactor in your AWS account.

-1. Click the file `cloudreactor-aws-role-template.json`, select "Raw", and then save this file to your local machine
 1. A template that allows CloudReactor to run processes on your behalf.
 It also creates a role to run ECS tasks with support for Cloudwatch logs.
 This template is named `cloudreactor-aws-role-template.json`.
 Uploading this template is required for CloudReactor to work properly.